Psychology and Counseling Faculty

 Faculty, Counseling

-Pritha Mani is a child, adolescent and young adult counselor from Switzerland.
-She has extensive training and 14 years of experience working in the mental health field and has practiced in India and in Switzerland.
+Pritha Mani is a child, adolescent and young adult counselor with 14 years' experience in mental health, practicing in India and Switzerland.

-Finally, she is on the board of Hand in Hand Switzerland and the vice president of Barefoot College and Bindi International Suisse.
+A sexual violence prevention advocate, Mani authored "It's On Us!: Sexual Violence Prevention Handbook" for schools and universities.
+She serves on the board of Hand in Hand Switzerland and as vice president of Barefoot College and Bindi International Suisse.

 Erik Mansager